judeebene/mattermost_bot/README.md

-# Mattermost Bot Sample
+# Mattermost Autoadd Bot

 ## Overview

-This sample Bot shows how to use the Mattermost [Go driver](https://github.com/mattermost/platform/blob/master/model/client.go) to interact with a Mattermost server, listen to events and respond to messages.
+This bot will, based on a simpple configuration, monitor a given channel and add any new user to other teams/channels.

+It's source code is based on the Mattermost Sample Bot.

 Documentation for the Go driver can be found [here](https://godoc.org/github.com/mattermost/platform/model#Client).

-Highlights of APIs used in this sample:
- - Log in to the Mattermost server
- - Create a channel
- - Modify user attributes
- - Connect and listen to WebSocket events for real-time responses to messages
- - Post a message to a channel

 ## Setup Server Environment